pfp.png

 tahboub.h [at] northeastern [dot] edu

 Hello!
-My name is Hamza and I am a computer science & math major at Northeastern University’s Khoury College of Computer Sciences.
+My name is Hamza, and I am a computer science & math major at Northeastern University’s Khoury College of Computer Sciences.

 Undergraduate Research Experience

-• February 2025 – September 2025
+• February 2025 – Present

 2. OneGaze with Joseph Gu and Huaizu Jiang